Is GAINSWave safe for you? Read on to learn more.

 ====================

-I spoke with Dr. Judson Brandeis, a board-certified urologist, penile surgeon, GAINSWave and P Shot treatment doctor, and a friend of mine.
-He believes it’s safe, but you should see a doctor who does his P Shots with guided ultrasound.
-Note the ultrasound photo on this story of Karl’s P Shot experience.
+I spoke with Dr. Judson Brandeis, a board-certified urologist, penile surgeon, GAINSWave and P Shot treatment doctor, and friend of mine, and he believes it’s safe, but you should see a doctor who does his P Shots with guided ultrasound.
+Note the ultrasound photo on this story of Karl’s P Shot experience

 From Dr. Brandeis: